-We climbed into the DSRV from underneath the vessel where the docking cradle would attach to a disabled submarine’s escape hatch in an emergency.
-The ladder disappeared into the center of the three interconnected metal spheres, seven and a half feet in diameter, that made up the pressure-safe interior of the fifty-foot long, outer hull of green fiberglass that enclosed the vehicle’s ballast and sensitive electronics.
-Active sonar in the nose let the pilots to guide the mini-sub with an uncanny accuracy to the site of a distressed nuclear submarine resting on the ocean floor while the fine-tuned propeller mechanism at the stern and the shifting of mercury ballast allowed the vehicle to pitch and roll up to 45 degrees and still mate with the escape hatch of their target, an operation that would be simulated on a metal plate secured to the ocean floor more than two thousand feet below our feet.
+We climbed into the DSRV from underneath where the docking cradle would attach to a disabled submarine’s escape hatch in an emergency.
+The ladder disappeared into the center of three interconnected metal spheres, seven and a half feet in diameter, that made up the pressure-safe interior of the fifty-foot outer hull of green fiberglass that enclosed the vehicle’s ballast and sensitive electronics.
+Active sonar in the nose helped the pilots guide the mini-sub with uncanny accuracy to the site of a distressed nuclear submarine resting on the ocean floor while a fine-tuned propeller mechanism at the stern and shifting mercury ballast as needed allowed the vehicle to pitch and roll up to 45 degrees and still mate with the escape hatch of their target, an operation simulated today on a metal plate secured to the ocean floor more than two thousand feet below our feet.

 The vehicle leveled back out and the pilots told the surface support crew that we were descending to the test platform at a rate of one hundred feet per minute.
-Twenty-five minutes later, the sailor in the middle sphere announced we had attained a soft-seal and were draining the mating skirt.
-I’m not sure how long that took, but once a hard-seal was reached to allow us to open the hatch, the passengers entered the middle sphere for a reenlistment ceremony that included me, my father, and DSU’s commanding officer with Cesar to capture the unique moment on film.
+Twenty-five minutes later, the sailor in the middle sphere announced we had a soft-seal and were draining the mating skirt.
+I’m not sure how long that took, but once a hard-seal was reached, we could open the hatch to let the passengers enter the middle sphere for a reenlistment ceremony that included me, my father, and DSU’s commanding officer.
+Cesar to capture the unique moment on film.

 Climbing through the small opening between the aft sphere and the center sphere, we sat back on the bench around a hatch open to the cold steel of the test platform below us.
 A white circle was painted as a target and just barely off center of the mating skirt now dogged down securely by the sailor manning the life support.
 He climbed back out of the hole to make room for me and my father, now without shoes due to the 12 inches of water that remained after the pumping.